 With the articulate, charitable style readers have come to appreciate from Harold Netland, Christianity & Religious Diversity is a historically informed and decidedly clear analysis of the world’s religious traditions.
 Whether embracing a full-on pluralism, agnosticism, atheism, or a committed exclusivism, all readers will appreciate Netland’s ability to show the value of thinking deeply and definitively about faith.
 Those already committed to Christianity will glean skills for listening confidently, reasoning vigorously, and speaking courageously in a religiously diverse world.

 After an Introduction that sets out the objective and defines the scope, the book is divided into two parts: 1) Religion(s) in a Modern, Globalizing World and 2) Christian Commitments in a Pluralistic World.
-Each part is evenly weighted with four chapters with an extensive bibliography, along with well-documented footnotes, to aid the reader in further research.
+Each part is evenly weighted with four chapters, an extensive bibliography, and well-documented footnotes to aid the reader in further research.
 A generous index is added for ease of reference.

 The first chapter lays out helpful taxonomies for understanding what is meant by “religion.”
 Rather than defining religion in theological terms, Netland focuses on the phenomenological side of religion concluding that a substantive as well as functional definition best serves to identify religious beliefs and practices.
 Through a historical lens he reveals that religion is not a modern construct.
 Netland acknowledges a measure of ambiguity around religious identities (e.g., Confucianism, Marxism, secular humanism, Scientology) and suggests it is “helpful to think of a continuum along which we have possible instances of religion” (p.
 29).
 Most astutely, Netland insists that we cannot draw straight lines between religions, cultures, and worldviews so that, for example, a religion necessarily shares a specific worldview.
 His keen analysis of the relationship between religion, culture, and worldview is especially helpful.